sugarkwork/sd_expressions_gen/README.md

  - Automatically create a face mask image (mask.png) from an image for ControlNet.
  - Create a costume change sample.
  - Make it an extension of the web UI.
+ - Randomly select an image to use for ControlNet.